-- 6. This rule does not override any inherent authority a physician may have to provide treatment and care in emergency situations (Cal.
-Code Regs.
-Title 9, section 853) - C. At the time of admission to the temporary holding facility, all reasonable efforts should be made to obtain the consent of the parent(s) or legal guardian for nonroutine medical care while the juvenile is temporarily detained or placed out-of-home.
+- 6. This rule does not override any inherent authority a physician may have to provide treatment and care in emergency situations (California Code of Regulations Title 9, § 853). - C. At the time of admission to the temporary holding facility, all reasonable efforts should be made to obtain the consent of the parent(s) or legal guardian for nonroutine medical care while the juvenile is temporarily detained or placed out-of-home.
 In the event signed consent cannot be obtained, the medical clinic shall request a court order for any non-routine health care. - D. This rule applies to dependency children in court-ordered placement as well as children who are the subject of a WIC § 300 petition who are temporarily placed with relatives or non-relative extended family members.